 Desperately Seeking Susans (Oolichan, 2012), ed.
 Sarah Tsiang.

 Our Lakes Shall Set Us Free, ed.
-Roger Nash, intr.
+Roger Nash, intro.
 Margaret Atwood (Scrivener, 2012).

 Basements and Attics, Closets and Cyberspace: Explorations in Canadian Women's Archives (WLUP, 2012), eds.
 Linda M. Morra and Jessica Schagerl.